axeltidemann/self_dot/README.md

 easy_install readline
 ```

-Unfortunately, there are a few packages that must be installed manually.
+There are a few packages that must be installed manually.

 ```
 hg clone https://bitbucket.org/benjamin_schrauwen/organic-reservoir-computing-engine Oger